Immunotherapy to treat cancer

 Sometimes cancer immunotherapy is used on its own.
 Other times it's used in conjunction with other cancer treatments such as chemotherapy, hormone therapy or surgery.

-There are several types of immunotherapies approved to treat cancer.
-Most immunotherapy cancer treatments are given orally through medications taken at home or as an injection or infusion through an IV line into a vein that’s administered in an outpatient setting.
+There are several types of immunotherapy cancer treatments.
+Most immunotherapy drugs are given orally through medications taken at home or as an injection or infusion through an IV line into a vein that’s administered in an outpatient setting.

 Here’s a look at some of the current immunotherapy treatments being used.